epiverse-trace/readepi/README.md

 - relational database management systems (RDBMS) such as **REDCap**, **MS SQL server**, **DHIS2**
 - Fingertips (repository of public health indicators in England)

+The function returns an object of class list with one or more data frames.

 ### Importing data from files